EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: Experiments

+Tables \ref{tab:other} and \ref{tab:alpha} indicate that in EAGLE, the target LLM generates 3.2-4.5 tokens per forward pass, surpassing vanilla decoding which produces only one token per forward pass, thereby significantly increasing generation speed.
+As shown in Figure \ref{tab:alpha} and Appendix \ref{apex}, the acceptance rate for completely accurate feature sequences, $0\text{-}\alpha$, significantly exceeds that for sequences with a single erroneous feature, $1\text{-}\alpha$, indicating the impact of feature errors on draft model performance.
+Yet, the slight variation between $1\text{-}\alpha$ to $4\text{-}\alpha$ underscores EAGLE's robustness to feature errors and its adept handling of error accumulation.

-As shown in Table \ref{tab:mix}, for the Mixtral 8x7B Instruct-v0.1 model, EAGLE achieved a 1.5x acceleration.
-The comparatively lesser acceleration, as opposed to models like LLaMA, can be attributed partly to a lower average acceptance length and partly to the inherent challenges in accelerating Mixture of Experts (MoE) models using speculative sampling-based methods.
-MoE models select experts on a per-token basis.
-During vanilla auto-regressive decoding, forwarding a single token entails reading the weights of only two experts.
-In contrast, the verification phase of speculative sampling-based methods, which involves forwarding multiple tokens, may require reading the weights of more than two, or even all, experts.
-Conversely, standard decoder-only models necessitate reading all weights, regardless of whether one or multiple tokens are forwarded.
+Table \ref{tab:mix} reveals that EAGLE achieved a 1.5x speedup with the Mixtral 8x7B Instruct model.
+This modest acceleration, compared to models like LLaMA, is due to a shorter average acceptance length and the complexity of accelerating MoE models via speculative sampling.
+MoE models typically require reading the weights of only two experts per token during vanilla autoregressive decoding.
+However, during the verification phase of speculative sampling, processing multiple tokens may necessitate accessing the weights of more than two experts, contrasting with dense decoder-only models where all weights are read regardless of the number of tokens forwarded.